-For reporting purposes an allowance for doubtful accounts have been established.
-This account is maintained to estimate the losses that result from the failure or inability of customers to make required payments.
-There is not allowance for uncollectible accounts on June 30, 2023 and 2022, as management believes all accounts will be collected.
+For reporting purposes an allowance for doubtful accounts has been established.
+This account is maintained to estimate the losses that result from the failure or inability of customers to make the required payments.
+There is no allowance for uncollectible accounts on June 30, 2024 and 2023, as management believes all accounts will be collected.